TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 At any time in the pooled environment, the vehicle with empty seats may be assigned a group to pick up (as long as the number of passengers in that group does not exceed the number of free seats).
 When a vehicle is assigned an additional group, that additional group also has a "time to pick up" representing how far the vehicle must travel to pick up that group.

 This is where the "infinitely-long straight road" becomes relevant.
-We assume that, in a busy environment with sufficient drivers, vehicles can be intelligently routed beween pickup and dropoff locations such that the driver must make negligible changes in the route to the destinations of other passengers.
+We assume that, in a busy environment with sufficient drivers, vehicles can be intelligently routed between pickup and drop-off locations such that the driver must make negligible changes in the route to the destinations of other passengers.
 Thus, the act of picking up or dropping off extra passengers in a ride only extends the ride time of other passengers by the time it takes the vehicle to load and unload.
 The route and speed of each vehicle are thus deterministic.

 The model has two **primary decision variables**:

 * **Arrival Rate**: The rate at which a new group enters the simulation.
-This is modeled as a binomial poisson distribution and determined by a variable lamda.
-At every second, a group has a given probability of being randomly generated.
+This is modeled as a binomial Poisson distribution and determined by a variable Lamda.
+Every second, a group has a given probability of being randomly generated.
 * **Vehicle Quantity**: The number of vehicles that are available to drive passengers in a given model.

 We aimed to only study the model at a steady state.
-Each simulation lasted for 7 hours, but the first hour of data was thrown away so that new passengers entered a system already populated with running cars.
+Each simulation lasted for 7 hours, but the first hour of data was thrown away so that new passengers entered a system already populated with running vehicles.

 ## Groups